 First, you don’t necessarily “lose” anything.
 A premature promotion attempt can be much costlier for you, not only from a monetary but also a clout side, than taking the time to build a stronger case.

 Second, a strong case should be the priority, not a fast case.
-Yes, you can be lucky and happen to pack all the right things for a trip through the Antarctica, but most of the time a little prep work helps you make that trip more effective and comfortable.
-It’s similar for your career.
+Yes, you can be lucky and happen to pack all the right gear for a trip through the Antarctica, but most of the time a little prep work helps you make that trip more effective and comfortable.
+It’s similar for our careers.

 The last tip is to—ask: Ask what’s needed for your promotion, ask what’s needed for your raise.
 Now, yes, you may have a competency or some other framework in place that gives you concrete guidance, but even then, and also even after a “lost” case you can still—ask.